satchel inv line hider line hider line hider line hider line hider line hider line hider

 He said the books were made of paper, and filled with millions of strange, rectilinear glyphs.

-And I never saw him again.
+He slipped away down a fire escape, and I never saw him again.

 Do you think he was telling the truth?
 They were filled with glyphs?